 Lenders mortgage insurance is an insurance policy a lender may require for a loan over property.
 The lenders mortgage insurance is taken out to cover any shortfall if the borrowers default and the property is repossessed and sold for les that the amount that is still owed on the loan.
 Lenders mortgage insurance is often referred to as LMI.

-Some lenders mortgage insure all loans while others only require mortgage insurance if the loan to value ratio increases over a certain percentage.
+Certain lenders mortgage insure all loans while others only require mortgage insurance if the loan to value ratio increases over a certain percentage.
 Often the lenders who mortgage insure all loans pay for the premium themselves up to a certain loan to value ratio and after this loan to value ratio is exceeded the applicant is then required to pay the premium.

 So how much is lenders mortgage insurance?
 Mortgage insurance premiums are usually calculated from a combination of the following factors;